 Impact on Travel

-- Up to 145,000 passengers are estimated to be impacted
+- Up to 145,000 passengers are estimated to be affected.

-- Flights from major cities including New York, Singapore, Seoul, and Perth have been rerouted or turned back mid-air
+- Flights from major cities including New York, Singapore, Seoul, and Perth have been rerouted or turned back mid-air.

 “It could take until Monday or longer to get everyone where they need to go,” Cirium said.